-- blood tests to check your general state of health - chest x-ray to check your heart and lungs - computed tomography (CT) Scan to get a detailed view of the anomaly - electrocardiogram (ECG) -to look at the electrical activity of your heart - medical photography to record your chest deformity before surgery - MRSA swabs to check for the presence of MRSA bacteria on your skin or in your nose.
+- blood tests to check your general state of health - computed tomography (CT) Scan/magnetic resonance imaging (MRI) scan - to get a detailed view of the anomaly - electrocardiogram (ECG) to look at the electrical activity of your heart - MRSA swabs to check for the presence of MRSA bacteria on your skin or in your nose.
 This is a routine test for all patients admitted to the hospital and is important in the control of hospital acquired infections such as MRSA (sometimes referred to as "superbugs").